 They’re also attracted to dusty and dirty spots.
 If you store dirty clothes without washing them, you’re at a bigger risk of having your closet infested with clothing moths.
 They can also hide in air ducts to feed on pet hair.

 Getting Rid of Moths Naturally: Lavender Moth Repellent

-- CERTIFIED ORGANIC LAVENDER FLOWERS (EXTRA GRADE) - 4oz Resealable Bag
+- CERTIFIED ORGANIC LAVENDER FLOWERS (EXTRA GRADE) - 4oz Resealable Bag, pack of 1

 - IMPORTED 100% RAW FROM FRANCE - This bag contains certified organic, 100% raw lavender flowers from the fields of southern France.